jastorino82/asa_restapi/README.md

 About asa_module.py:

-This python module contains all the functions related to interacting with ASA via RESTCONF API.
+This python module contains all the functions related to interacting with ASA via REST API.
 The following functions exist so far:
    - init_params(params) - Initializes global variables used in all other API calls (like username, password, host)
    - get_response(url, method, username, password, payload='') - Generic function implementing the actual HTTP API calls using requests module